jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 - Everytime we broadcast a message to our peers, we attach this counter
 - Everytime we receive a message, we set our timer to `max(self.seq, incoming.seq) + 1`

-This timestamp gives us a very powerful relationship.
-If `a.seq >= b.seq` then $a$ cannot have happened before $b$.
-Note that unfortunately we cannot make the stronger claim that $a$ must have happened after $b$.
-It's a good thought exercise to see if you can figure out why :)

-However, Lamport timestamps only give us a *partial ordering*, which means two identical sequence numbers might not correspond to the same unique event.
+If `a.seq > b.seq` then event $a$ must have happened after event $b$.
+However, if `a.seq == b.seq`, we cannot be sure which event came first.
+This means that Lamport timestamps only give us a partial ordering, which means two identical sequence numbers might not correspond to the same unique event.
 For example, both nodes could emit an event with `seq = 1` even though they are different events.

 ![[thoughts/images/duplicate-seq.jpg]]